LizardLarry/bmb_recent_publications/README.md

 The faculty list will need to be updated throughout time.

 ### Code
-First load the library and the faculty names:
+First load the library and the faculty names (NOTE: Make sure to edit the file path to match where your document is located)
 ```
 #rm(list=ls())
 library(easyPubMed)